SpiritAxolotl/woah-its-rex/README.md

 - [ ] Move TODO to a github tracking thing
 - [ ] Move lots of initialized variables to a separate file to reduce clutter
 - [ ] Clean up the code in the scary pickaxe ability functions...
+- [ ] Add a list of features exclusive to this fork